grafana/grafana-app-sdk/examples/operator/basic-watcher/README.md

 # Basic Watcher Example

 This example code is a super-basic one-file example of a very simple kubernetes custom resource operator with a Watcher, using the SDK.
-It doesn't handle synchronization or missed events, and is extremely noisy due to not filtering updates.

 ## To Run